mchoblet/ensemblefilters/README.md

 This repository offers Python code for a variety of Ensemble Kalman Filters as presented in the overview paper by Vetra-Carvalho et al. (2018) [1].
 I highly appreciate the authors effort to present a variety of data-assimilation methods using a unified mathematical notation and recommend reading the paper if you want to understand what it is all about.

-For the implemntation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors or lack of clarity.
+For the implementation I followed the Fortran-like pseudocode given by authors in the appendix and indicated in the comments where I deviated from it due to errors, typos or lack of clarity.

 Hopefully I will have time to implement other methods mentioned in the paper one day, it's fun!
 Feel free to add your contributions if you like.